 If you reside in Kansas, Missouri, Arizona, Arkansas, Texas or Florida - states where American Adoptions is licensed to complete home studies - we can complete your home study in four to six weeks.
 We offer adoption home study services for domestic adoptions, embryo adoptions and international adoptions, except those that require a Hague-Accredited Agency (China).

 Please note that many states, adoption agencies, and courts will only accept home studies from a licensed agency.
 If someone other than a licensed agency completes your home study, you may be required to have another home study performed later.
 The Interstate Compact on the Placement of Children (ICPC) offices can deny or delay approval of an adoption when a home study is not completed by a licensed professional, causing an increased wait and higher costs.

 Read more about home studies and locating a home study professional in our Adoption Home Study section.

-A. If you have already received an application packet, and it is 60 days old or more, we suggest that you request a new copy of our Free Adoption Information and/or speak with an Adoptive Family Coordinator at 1-800-ADOPTION.
+If you have already received an application packet, and it is 60 days old or more, we suggest that you request a new copy of our Free Adoption Information and/or speak with an Adoptive Family Coordinator at 1-800-ADOPTION.
 While significant changes are uncommon, we want to ensure you have the most current information before you apply.

-A. Simply fill out and submit the Free Adoption Information form to receive information on applying to one of our domestic adoption programs online.
+Simply fill out and submit the Free Adoption Information form to receive information on applying to one of our domestic adoption programs online.
 After you complete your preliminary application, you will be sent the necessary paperwork to start the adoption process.